List of The Waltons characters: G.W. Haines

 George William "G.W."
-(David Doremus) is a very soft-spoken, somewhat naive boy who grows into a well-versed gentleman and a kindhearted friend to the Waltons.
+(David Doremus, born 1957) is a very soft-spoken, somewhat naive boy who grows into a well-versed gentleman and a kindhearted friend to the Waltons.
 Initially, he shows an interest in Mary Ellen, but this later tapers away when both of them find complacency as remaining simple friends.
 Later, G.W.'s attentions fall on Erin as she matures, and this time he falls in love.
 However, by then, the outbreak of World War II has led him to join the Army, and places him in a troubling environment with many men who are sexually active and act crude and indecently around Erin as he tries to date her while upholding respect and civility where none can be found.
 G.W. resolves to confess his love for Erin and begin a serious relationship with her, perhaps the first one Erin was privileged to have organically transpire without it being forced upon her abruptly.

 Sadly, a disastrous fate befalls G.W. when his kind heart gets the better of him in the season 6 episode "The First Casualty", as he prepared to go into active service.
 His regiment had been conducting a training exercise with dummy grenades, but for once, switched to live grenades.
 After pulling the pin on his grenade and preparing to throw it, a wild rabbit emerged onto the training field, right in the area where G.W. was about to lob it.
 G.W. hesitated for a moment so he could change his trajectory, but the grenade's explosive contents were primed and the time he needed to get the grenade away from himself was lost.
 As G.W. tossed it up in the air, it exploded too close to him and killed him instantly.
 His parents were forced to bury him in a way that no one, not even him, had expected, and Erin mourned him deeply.
 She cried for him both in his death, and after reading a posthumous letter he had prepared for her to receive in case he died in the war, where he told Erin he really loved her, which she reciprocated.
 Although G.W.'s sudden death haunted Erin, she was comforted by her father in her time of need.

-G.W. became the very first resident of Walton's Mountain to die as a result of wartime activities, and the first recurring regular character to be killed off.
-Erin fondly remembers him in part two of "The Empty Nest", remarking that her now-deceased grandpa is up in Heaven with G.W. and now both will be watching over her.
+G.W. became unfortunately the very first resident of the Walton's Mountain community to die as a result of wartime casualties, and the first recurring regular character in the television franchise to be killed off.
+Older Erin fondly remembers him in part two of "The Empty Nest" episode, remarking that her now-deceased grandpa Zeb is up in Heaven with G.W. and now both will be watching over her.